joshtynjala/flexwires/readme.txt

    * Added "hasActiveConnectionRequest" to IWireManager and implementations.
    * Added "clickToDrag" static property to WireJack class as an alternative that does not require holding the mouse button down to connect wires.
-   * Fixed runtime error on drag in AIR.
-Nothing displays, but it works now.
+   * Placeholder wire now properly displays while dragging in Adobe AIR.
-   * Moved default styles to defaults.css.
+   * Moved default styles to defaults.css and updated for Flex 4.
    * Minimum version is now Flex 3.5.0.
-Can be compiled with Flex 4.

 11/11/2008 - 1.0.0
    * Initial Release for Flex 3.2.0